-Survivor settlement: Paid to eligible survivors if the deceased did not meet the qualifying conditions for a pension.
+Survivor settlement: Paid if the deceased did not qualify for an old-age or disability pension.

-Eligible survivors are the widow(er); unmarried orphans younger than age 16 (age 18 if an apprentice, age 21 if a student, no limit if disabled); and parents if there is no surviving spouse or child.
+Eligible survivors include the widow(er); unmarried orphans younger than age 16 (age 18 if an apprentice, age 21 if a student, no limit if disabled); and parents if no surviving spouse or children.